Isotopic tiling theory for hyperbolic surfaces: Finite subgroups of the MCG

-The above discussion is of considerable importance for $3$D net enumeration, since the triply periodic minimal surfaces that account for physically interesting tilings have finite groups of symmetries that are induced by ambient isometries and therefore yield the same $3$D structure.
+The above discussion is important for $3$D net enumeration, since the TPMS that account for physically interesting tilings have finite groups of symmetries that are induced by orientable ambient isometries in $\mathbb{R}^3$ and therefore yield the same $3$D structures.
 In such applications, the finite order elements of the MCG are the candidates for transformations one might be interested in disregarding.

+\begin{proposition} The subgroup of $\Mod(\mathcal{O})$ that leaves invariant the isotopy class of an equivariant tiling $(\mathcal{T},\pi_1(\mathcal{O}))$ is finite. \end{proposition} \begin{proof} This is essentially an extension of the well-known Alexander's trick~\cite[Lemma $2.1$]{primermcgs}, by which a homeomorphism of the closed disk that is isotopic to the identity on the boundary is isotopic to the identity.

+Now, an equivariant tiling of $\mathbb{H}^2$ corresponds to a $2$-cell embedding of a graph on $M$, i.e. an embedding of a graph $G$ into $M$ for which $M-G$ consists entirely of components that are homeomorphic to an open disk, where $M$ is any surface covered by $\mathbb{H}^2$ .
+Assume there was a tiling by disks with edge graph $\tilde{G}$ in $\tilde{M}$ that gives rise to a graph $G$ in $M$ such that $M-G$ had a component $C$ that is not a disk.
+Let $c$ be a noncontractible loop in $C$.
+Now, $c$ cannot be contractible in $M$ because $G$ in $M$ is connected.
+Thus, $c$ is noncontractible in $M$ and corresponds to a deck transformation which is a translation.
+Denote by $\tilde{c}$ a maximal lift of $c$ in the universal cover $\tilde{M}$.
+Now, $\tilde{c}$ cuts $\mathbb{H}^2$ into two pieces and is entirely contained in a component of $\mathbb{H}^2-\tilde{G}$, where $\tilde{G}$ is the lifted graph of $G$, which contradicts the assumption on the tiling in $\mathbb{H}^2.$

+Therefore, a homeomorphism that leaves invariant $\mathcal{T}$ up to isotopies can be interpreted as a graph isomorphism of the decoration $T$ on $\mathcal{O}$, where every smallest cycle in $T$ bounds a disk in the underlying topological space $O$ of $\mathcal{O}$.
+Now, if a homeomorphism $f$ leaves invariant all edges of $T$ as sets and does not change their orientations, then by the above Alexander's trick, $f$ is isotopically trivial in every disk bounded by tile edges, and therefore, everywhere on $O$.
+Note that by construction the isotopies within every tile leave every edge invariant as a set and we easily see that the isotopies on the boundaries can be chosen inductively for compatibility.

+Therefore, the subgroup of all elements in $\Mod(\mathcal{O})$ that leave $\mathcal{T}$ invariant can be interpreted as a group of graph automorphisms of the graph in $O$ that gives rise to the tiling. \end{proof}

+By theorem \ref{thm:nielsenreal} above, every finite subgroup of a MCG $\Mod(\mathcal{O})$ has an interpretation as a supergroup of $\pi_1(\mathcal{O})$ and therefore leaves some tiling invariant.
+Conversely, if a tiling $\mathcal{T}$ is invariant under a group $G_\mathcal{T}$ of MCG elements, then $G_\mathcal{T}$ is finite and there is a realization of the equivariant equivalence class of $\mathcal{T}$ that is also invariant under the supergroup containing the elements from $G_\mathcal{T}$.